ropensci-archive/rbison/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.1.2 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install with R 3.2.1 and R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission fixes a problem in which a package was not declared in the DESCRIPTION file, but now is declared.
+This submission is mostly to fix a number of broken functions due to the recent update in httr on CRAN to v1.0.

-In addition, this version includes a fix for a test that Kurt Hornik reported today.
+In addition, this package now imports non-base functions explicitly as needed in accordance with R-devel changes.

 Thanks!
 Scott Chamberlain